 Tax legislation does not define “plant and machinery” or the difference between “functional” and “non-functional” assets.
 The matters have been before the courts on numerous occasions with the result that a plethora of rules relating to various items of expenditure has been established.

-Many classes of equipment/assets used by small and medium-sized businesses qualify for an immediate 100% deduction on the first £1M of eligible expenditure.
-This allowance is entitled "Annual Investment Allowance" ("AIA").
+Many classes of equipment/assets used by small and medium-sized businesses may qualify for an immediate 100% deduction for this expenditure.

 Annual “writing down allowances” on further plant and machinery expenditure is at 18%.